api-platform/docs/core/controllers.md

 ## Retrieving the Entity

-If you want to bypass the automatic retrieval of the entity in your custom operation, you can set `"read"=false` in the operation attribute:
+If you want to bypass the automatic retrieval of the entity in your custom operation, you can set `read: false` in the operation attribute:

 [codeSelector]